-Exercising all Human Resources functions in accordance with agreed procedures and policies and subject to the agreement of Corporate Management Board as required, including:

-- a) Taking all decisions relating to changes to the establishment; save in relation to the Corporate Management Board which is delegated to the Chief Executive.
-All such changes are to be contained within existing budgets and in accordance with agreed procedures and legislative requirements - b) Power to designate posts as casual or essential car users in accordance with agreed procedures - c) Power to defray expenses properly incurred by an officer of the Council - d) Extension of sickness pay (half and full pay) or extension beyond the national, provincial or local agreements - e) Approval of extension of special leave with pay - f) Extensions of accident pay beyond the national, provincial or local agreements - g) Grant of honoraria and where relevant ex-gratia payments to employees - Approval to changes to grades on various scales/conditions for all employee groups subject to the agreement of Corporate Management Board and save in relation to chief officers - i) Re-designation of posts subject to normal consultative procedures - j) To consider requests from employees to engage in any other regular employment for which payment is received - k) Decisions not to reclaim maternity pay - I) Deletion of vacant and creation of new posts - m) Appointments to posts in accordance with agreed procedures and pay scales, save in relation to chief officers and save in relation to Heads of Service or equivalent it is subject to consultation with the Leader - n) Power to authorise recruitment and retention terms for individual posts save in relation to chief officers - Disciplinary/capability action, save in relation to the Corporate Management Board which is delegated to the Chief Executive, in accordance with agreed procedures.
-The Chief Executive shall act in accordance with the Officer Employment Procedure Rules. - p) Dismissals of officers, save in relation to chief officers and Statutory officers. - q) The power to approve the terms of release of staff aged 55 or over and made redundant or retired early with a claim on the pension scheme is delegated to the Chief Finance Officer, save in relation to chief officers. - r) Approval of settlements for individual post holders, at termination of employment or in legal proceedings including those reached by settlement agreement, subject to the approval of the Corporate Management Board save in relation to chief officers and statutory officers. - s) Exercising of discretions in accordance with Council policy pursuant to the
+- a.
+Exercising all Human Resources functions in accordance with agreed procedures and policies and subject to the agreement of Council Management Board as required, including: - a) Taking all decisions relating to changes to the establishment; save in relation to the Council Management Board which is delegated to the Chief Executive.
+All such changes are to be contained within existing budgets and in accordance with agreed procedures and legislative requirements - b) Power to designate posts as casual or essential car users in accordance with agreed procedures - c) Power to defray expenses properly incurred by an officer of the Council - d) Extension of sickness pay (half and full pay) or extension beyond the national, provincial or local agreements - e) Approval of extension of special leave with pay - f) Extensions of accident pay beyond the national, provincial or local agreements - g) Grant of honoraria and where relevant ex-gratia payments to employees - h) Approval to changes to grades on various scales/conditions for all employee groups subject to the agreement of Council Management Board and save in relation to Chief Officers - i) Re-designation of posts subject to normal consultative procedures - j) To consider requests from employees to engage in any other regular employment for which payment is received - k) Decisions not to reclaim maternity pay - I) Deletion of vacant and creation of new posts - m) Appointments to posts in accordance with agreed procedures and pay scales, save in relation to Chief Officers and save in relation to Heads of Service or equivalent where it is subject to consultation with the Leader

-Local Government Pension Scheme Regulations 2013

-- t) Approval of payment of allowances to employees - u) Approval of more than 5 days carry-over of annual leave to the following leave year.
+- n) Power to authorise recruitment and retention terms for individual posts save in relation to Chief Officers - o) Disciplinary/capability action, save in relation to the Council Management Board which is delegated to the Chief Executive, in accordance with agreed procedures.
+The Chief Executive shall act in accordance with the Officer Employment Procedure Rules. - p) Dismissals of officers, save in relation to Chief Officers and Statutory Officers. - q) The power to approve the terms of release of staff aged 55 or over and made redundant or retired early with a claim on the pension scheme is delegated to the Chief Finance Officer, save in relation to Chief Officers. - r) Approval of settlements for individual post holders, at termination of employment or in legal proceedings including those reached by settlement agreement, subject to the approval of the Council Management Board save in relation to Chief Officers and Statutory Officers. - s) Exercising of discretions in accordance with Council policy pursuant to the Local Government Pension Scheme Regulations 2013 - t) Approval of payment of allowances to employees - u) Approval of more than 5 days carry-over of annual leave to the following leave year.